-Itapará Lodge is remote.
+Itapara Lodge is remote.
 From the main lodge, it’s a five-hour fast boat ride to the nearest village.
-The main lodge accommodates 18-guests in air-conditioned, double-occupancy rooms with a private bathroom.
-The Lodge has satellite television, free Wi-Fi, and a pool table in the lounge area.
+The main lodge accommodates 18-guests in air-conditioned, double-occupancy rooms with two twin beds and a private bathroom.
+The Lodge has satellite TV, free Wi-Fi, and a pool table in the lounge area.
 There is also a small swimming pool.
 Free daily laundry service is provided.

 The Lower Lodge is 40 miles downstream from the main lodge, about a two-hour boat ride, and has duplex-style cabanas accommodating up to eight guests.

 Meals: Breakfast is served at 6:00 a.m. and features fresh fruit, home-baked bread, pastries, juice, pancakes, bacon, and eggs.
-For lunch, anglers can return to the lodge for lunch or have the guides grill fish for a shore lunch on the river.
+Anglers can return to the lodge for lunch or have the guides grill fish for a shore lunch on the river.
 Sack lunches on the boat include beer, soda, or bottled water.
 After you return to the Lodge and enjoy a hot shower, appetizers and drinks are served before dinner.
 A buffet-style dinners is at 7:00 p.m. with entrees such as chicken, beef, pork, or fish, plus vegetables, potatoes, rice, etc. Their desserts are very good.

 Alcohol: An open bar from 5:30 p.m. until 10:00 p.m each evening is included in the package for local drinks.
 (Imported drinks are not included.)

 Communications: Free Wi-Fi access is available at the main lodge, and too many users at one time can make it difficult to connect online.
 An onsite satellite phone is available for $3.00 per minute.